How to Downgrade Chase Sapphire Preferred (Without Losing Your Points)

 Final Thoughts

-Downgrading your Chase Sapphire Preferred is not a “giving something up” move — it’s a timing and strategy decision.
+Downgrading your Chase Sapphire Preferred isn’t giving something up — it’s a timing and strategy decision.

-You keep your points, reduce costs, and stay positioned to earn another welcome bonus if and when the opportunity makes sense.
+You keep your points, reduce costs, and stay positioned to earn another welcome bonus when the time is right.

-If you’re trying to decide whether to keep, downgrade, or replace a card, I help families map this out step by step.
+Want help deciding whether to keep, downgrade, or replace a card?
+I help families map this out step by step.

 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.